Tourist information centre managers oversee services that promote the local area and provide information to both visitors and local residents

 Career development may involve moving into other local government posts within tourism or marketing.
 Another possibility is to join one of the regional or national tourist boards, where the work may involve the development of the tourism strategy for the area and marketing the region to visitors.

-The experience you gain as a TIC manager can also be used in information services, for example, in libraries and information management.
+The experience you gain as a tourist information centre manager can also be used in information services, for example, in libraries and information management.
 However, for this type of move, a postgraduate qualification may be necessary.
 Alternatively, you could move into the retail sector or the service or hospitality industries.